This article provides a practical explanation of Big Data. After reading, you’ll understand the basics of this powerful innovation tool.

 In 2000, an ordinary PC had about 10GB of storage space.
 These days, a Boeing 737 generates 240 Terabyte of flight data during a short flight alone.
 This clearly demonstrates the explosive increase in volume over the years.

-Big Data can take many shapes and does not always consist of numbers.
+BD can take many shapes and does not always consist of numbers.
 The different types of data that can be used nowadays are different from the data in the past.
 21st century data are often unstructured.
-In fact, about 80% of Big Data.
+In fact, about 80% of BD.
 These data are difficult to process.

 Traditional database systems are designed with the intention to easily manage small quantities of structured information packages, implement fewer updates, and guarantee the predictable consistent structure of data.
 This became more complex as technologies were being developed with which increasingly large quantities of user data were being generated.
 For this reason, businesses began to use the relational database more often.
 This database makes it possible to structure unstructured information and thus make it more valuable.